alvarosego01/outbuild-frontend-kanban/README.md

 - **Real-Time Collaboration**: Interactions are visible to all connected clients, enabling a collaborative experience.
 - **User Presence**: Each connected user receives a random name (User-number-random) to identify who is performing each action.
 - **Interaction Cursor**: An indigo-colored cursor displays the movements and actions of other users in real-time, enhancing usability and the visual collaborative experience.

+## Prerequisites

+- Docker Desktop suite must be installed on the computer to enable the application to function correctly, allowing the socket server and client to run without issues.

 ## Environment Setup